Ramya-Ravisankar/is690_assignment2/Questions_Answers_Assignment2/Question7.md

 ```

 Explanation of the Decoded Token :
-sub: Subject of the token, usually the user email or ID (john.doe@example.com).
+sub: Subject of the token, usually the user email or ID (Here john.doe@example.com).
-role: The role of the user (ADMIN).
+role: The role of the user (Here ADMIN).
 user_id: Unique identifier for the user (cdf83d3f-3749-4cdd-94ea-a55cfc048d0f).
 exp: Expiration time of the token (in Unix timestamp format).